 There are also certain eligibility requirements.
 For example, you must own a “for-profit business” and must have invested equity in the business.
 You must also have exhausted all financing options.
 Learn the restrictions on the different government assistance plans that exist.

-You can also finance your vending machine business with business credit cards, a personal loan, or asking friends and family to help.
+You can also finance your vending machine business with truth about business credit cards, a personal loan, or asking friends and family to help.
 Credit card debt often has a high annual interest rate, even higher than many personal loans.
 With friends and family, the issue may become more personal.
 Don’t wait until you absolutely need the money to educate yourself about the financing options available to you.

 6. Purchase equipment for your vending machine company